“It’s not a museum. It’s not a place of artifacts; it’s a place of ideas “

 The Bucyrus Steam Shovel and Dredge Company was established in Bucyrus, Ohio in 1880.
 The company moved to the unincorporated town of South Milwaukee in 1893.
 The new factory was instrumental in the development and incorporation of the city, and Bucyrus became a world leader in producing railroad, excavating, and dredging equipment.

 Bucyrus supplied 77 of the 102 Steam Shovels used to dig the Panama Canal.
-Bucyrus’ influence in developing the city also helped to bring other manufacturers to the area.
+Bucyrus’ influence in developing the City of South Milwaukee also helped to bring other manufacturers to the area.